anydigital/bootstrap-kit/README.md

 Bootstrap Extra
 ===============

-Little things which hepls a lot.
+Little things which hepl a lot.